dwyl/phx_vite/README.md

 ```

 >[!NOTE]
-You can bring in what you want with the option flags `dep` or `dev-dep`:
+You can bring in what you want with the option flags `dep` or `dev-dep`.

+>[!WARNING]
+It is recommend to add packages manually, with:
+ `pnpm add (-D) xxx --prefix assets`.
+Indeed, `pnpm` can output warnings which you might miss.
+For example, in case you are using native `Node.js` addons which need to be compiled, you need to pass them to the field `onlyBuiltDependencies`.

 The output is: